Machine learning in R part 1: regression

 head(new_album)

 What these data do not have is a billboard position, because they haven’t been released yet.
-So we will now do the prediction step again, using that full_model we just estimated.
-Note that the first column has the track name, which is not part of the model (although it could be), so we exclude that column when making predictions by using the negation symbol.
-That is, for the newdata argument, we pass new_album[, -1], which tells R to skip the first column:
+So we will now do the prediction step again, using that full_model we just estimated with the data for the new album:

 We want to take these position predictions and see which songs they correspond to, so we create a new data frame to show how each song is predicted to do on the charts.